 General Necron tropes

-- Affably Evil: The White Dwarf Battle Report of the Fifth Edition Codex has retconned the Necrons (the Lords, at any rate) as cultured and gentlemanly beings who are prone to holding civil, if not downright jovial, conversations of articulate vocabulary, full of dry wit and sophisticated humor.
-Trazyn the Infinite is more or less Doctor Doom as a space robot.
+- Affably Evil: The 5th Edition reimagining of the Necrons saw the higher ranked members of the Necron Dynasties retconned into fully rounded characters, some of whom (such as the special character Trazyn the Infinite) are highly cultured and gentlemanly beings who are prone to holding civil, if not downright jovial, conversations of articulate vocabulary, full of dry wit and sophisticated humor.

 - Ancient Egypt: In terms of comparison to Warhammer armies, Necrons are quite similar to the Tomb Kings, taking a lot of their inspiration from Ancient Egypt IN SPACE!
 Changes in lore brought by the 5th Edition Codex bring them thematically even more in line with Ancient Egypt: Phaerons lead sector-wide "dynasties", subordinate Overlords and Lords scheme and plot against each other (and their ruler!), and many Tomb Worlds pursue their own agendas.
 All this amid the general goal of rebuilding the sundered Necrontyr Empire.